vidixha/small-vlm-doc-eval/report.md

 | SmolVLM-500M-Instruct | 0.5B | SigLIP | SmolLM2-360M | Purpose-built edge-native design; the "designed for constraint" reference point |
 | Donut (docvqa-ft) | ~0.2B | Swin (OCR-free) | BART | Task-specific specialist baseline, fine-tuned on the DocVQA training split (in-domain there) |

-The three VLMs share no encoder or decoder family, so results cannot be attributed to a single shared component.
-The set gives a clean three-way contrast: newest general-purpose design (Qwen3.5) versus resolution-optimized encoder (InternVL3) versus edge-native design (SmolVLM).
-Donut adds a fourth axis: does a 2022-era task-specific document architecture still beat modern generalists of similar size on its home task?
+The three VLMs share no encoder or decoder family, so results cannot be attributed to a single shared component.We evaluate the newest general-purpose design (Qwen3.5) versus resolution-optimized encoder (InternVL3) versus edge-native design (SmolVLM).
+Donut adds a fourth metric: does a 2022-era task-specific document architecture still beat modern generalists of similar size on its home task?

+The main findings:

+1. **Qwen3.5-0.8B wins the public benchmarks on every metric**: best accuracy (DocVQA 86.9, InfoVQA 54.1 ANLS), best calibration (DocVQA ECE 3.2), fastest inference (0.48 s/query median).
+2. **Public benchmark scores overstate real-world robustness by roughly 25 to 30 ANLS points.** On the custom degraded-document set every model drops sharply (Qwen 86.9 to 54.8; InternVL3 83.2 to 57.0), the ranking between the top two models flips into a tie, and confidence calibration degrades to the point where naive confidence gating would be unsafe.
+3. **Chain-of-thought prompting hurts extractive document QA at this scale.** CoT cost InternVL3-1B 22 ANLS points and Qwen3.5-0.8B 8 points on the custom set relative to direct prompting.

 ## 3. Data Choice

 ### 3.1 Public benchmarks

-- **DocVQA (validation split)**: the canonical document VQA benchmark.
-Real-world forms, invoices, reports, and letters; largely text-extraction-heavy.
-Chosen for comparability with published results.
+- **DocVQA (validation split)**: A widely used benchmark for document visual question answering, containing real-world forms, invoices, reports, and letters.
+It was chosen because it provides a diverse set of document types and enables direct comparison with prior work on document understanding models.
-- **InfoVQA (validation split)**: infographic documents requiring joint reasoning over text, layout, and graphical elements.
-Chosen to complement DocVQA: it isolates layout and visual reasoning beyond plain extraction, so the pair separates "can read text" from "can reason over structure".
+- **InfoVQA (validation split)**: A benchmark based on infographic documents that require reasoning over text, layout, and graphical elements.
+It complements DocVQA by evaluating a model's ability to interpret document structure and visual information in addition to reading text.

 **Subsets:** identical fixed-seed (seed 42) 300-sample subsets per benchmark for every model; `scripts/setup/make_subsets.py` regenerates the exact same samples deterministically.
 At n=300 the 95% confidence interval on accuracy-type metrics is roughly plus or minus 3 to 5 points; the gaps observed (21 to 38 points) far exceed it.

 ### 3.2 Why a custom dataset was needed

 Neither DocVQA nor InfoVQA stress-tests the conditions that actually break production document pipelines.
 Their images are mostly clean, well-digitized documents.
-Real capture is not: phone photos and office scans arrive skewed, rotated, blurred, faded, and full of handwriting, fine print, and dense tables.
+Documents that are captured through phone photos and office scans arrive skewed, rotated, blurred, faded, and full of handwriting, fine print, and dense tables.
 A model can score 87 ANLS on DocVQA and still fail on the receipts a user actually photographs.
 There is also a familiarity concern: both benchmarks are public and widely used, so their images may overlap model pretraining data; a private set cannot be memorized.

-This gap is something I have documented systematically before.
+This dataset was created based on a gap I have observed in SOTA Multimodal DocumentAI systems.
 In my earlier work on financial-document OCR (SAVIOR [1]), I showed that OCR pipelines and vision-language models with high scores on standard document benchmarks systematically underperform on document patterns that are operationally critical in real workflows: vertical or rotated text, logo-embedded vendor names, fine-print clauses, degraded scans, and complex multi-column layouts.
 These patterns are underrepresented in public datasets yet account for a substantial share of real-world failure cases.

 Based on that experience, I built and hand-annotated a custom set of **25 real documents**, yielding **70 question-answer pairs**, and tagged every document with the degradation conditions it exhibits using the failure taxonomy from SAVIOR [1] (17 free-text failure-mode tags in total).
 The most frequent tags are handwritten text (8 docs), degraded image quality, scanned document, and degraded text quality (5 each), plus dense text, fine print, faded or faint print, vertical text, stylized logos, skewed capture, and an upside-down image; these map directly onto the high-impact patterns identified in the paper.
 Annotation was done in a purpose-built, self-contained browser annotator, exported as JSON (`custom_docs/annotations.json`), and converted by `scripts/setup/build_custom_tsv.py` into a DocVQA-format TSV so the identical evaluation pipeline and ANLS scoring apply unchanged.
 The TSV build also emits an index map (`results/custom_index_map.json`, regenerated from the annotations, not committed) linking every scored row back to its document and failure-mode tags, enabling per-condition diagnosis instead of a single aggregate number.

-The results justified the effort: the custom set produced a 25 to 32 point ANLS drop and a change in model ranking that are invisible from the public benchmarks alone (Section 7).
+As expected, the custom set produced a 25 to 32 point ANLS drop and a change in model ranking that are invisible from the public benchmarks alone (Section 7).

 ## 4. Metrics and Experimental Setup